About credit scores

 This is called identity theft, and it’s illegal.
 In order to see someone’s credit score, you would need key information such as full name, date of birth and current address, plus you’ll need to have access to their ID.
 If you have that information about someone, that person is probably your partner or a family member.
 Remember that it’s best to keep your ID secure, as identity theft is a very real risk.

 No, we’re not allowed to, and we like you, so we wouldn’t do that to you anyway.
 Under the Privacy Act, your personal information cannot be used for marketing goods or services to you without your authorisation.

 We’ve worked with New Zealand government agencies to find a best practice way for you to authenticate your identity, so that only you can access your information.
 A New Zealand passport or driver’s licence is the most common form of identification, so we use these to authenticate your registration.
 Unfortunately you can’t use an overseas passport or driver’s licence, because there are too many countries in the world for that sort of caper.

-Sometimes we eat too many bananas and get overexcited and input the wrong numbers.
 If this has happened, contact us here.
 Bear in mind sometimes the companies who provide data make mistakes too, so you may need to contact them directly to get the information corrected.